reselbob/AwsLogForwarder4R7/README.md

 # Use

 To test, do something in AWS that will write to the logstream you declared to be forwarded to InsightOps.
-The log entry should appear in InsightOps log associated witht he token you provided in the environment variable, `token`.
+The log entry should appear in the InsightOps log associated with the token you provided in the environment variable, `token`.

 In the demonstration, we'll use a AWS Lambda that emits trivial data to the logstream in which we are streaming data onto the AWS Lambda that implements `AwsLogForwarder4R7`.

-1. Go the AWS Lambda the emits data to the logstream configured to stream data to `AwsLogForwarder4R7`.
+1. Go to the AWS Lambda the emits data to the log stream configured to stream data to `AwsLogForwarder4R7`.

 2. Run a test within the AWS Lambda